vladkinoman/just-my-notes/books/best-computer-science-books.md

 [Docker Cookbook](https://www.packtpub.com/free-ebooks/docker-cookbook-second-edition), 2nd ed. by Ken Cochrane, Jeeva S. Chelladhurai, Neependra K Khare (Packt account *required*; pragmatic and helpful; system agnostic; there are well defined examples later in the book)

 [Kubernetes Cookbook](https://www.packtpub.com/free-ebooks/kubernetes-cookbook-second-edition), 2nd ed. by Hideto Saito, Hui-Chuan Chloe Lee, Ke-Jou Carol Hsu (Packt account *required*; how to automate and manage your Linux containers and improve the overall performance of your system; pretty beginner level introduction; could be outdated)

+## Games for Programmers

+### Chess

+#### Introduction to Chess

+[Modern Ideas in Chess](https://www.goodreads.com/book/show/1867367.Modern_Ideas_in_Chess) by Richard Réti (a good book both for amateurs and experts; good)

+> Here is the interactive version of the book: [link](http://www.openchessbooks.org/reti-mic/chapter1/combination.html).

+[Chess Fundamentals](https://www.gutenberg.org/ebooks/33870) by José Raúl Capablanca (free book; Chess Fundamentals, though normally for the beginning player, contains valuable insights that will benefit players at all levels of understanding, including masters; good!)

+> Here is the interactive version of the book (unfinished but it's okay I think): [link](http://www.openchessbooks.org/capablanca-cf/chapter1/some_simple_mates.html).

+**[My System](https://www.goodreads.com/book/show/1430989.My_System) by Aron Nimzovitch, Philip Hereford  (found this one on my GoogleDrive; My System describes a theory of chess; it also describes the character and genius of its author; It is a very readable book, for Nimzovich's methods sparkle with humor, pungent originality, and witty explanations; one of the most influential chess books ever written; controversy still rages as to whether Nimzovitch actually invented the ideas described here, but he was certainly the person who popularized them; And his writing style.
+If nothing else, it's memorable; amazing!)**

+#### Endspiel

+[Chess Endings: Essential Knowledge](https://www.goodreads.com/book/show/85136.Chess_Endings) by Yuri Averbakh, P.H.
+Clarke (found this one on my GoogleDrive; people say that this is the best book on Chess ending phase; good)